 After reading about and experimenting with candy infused vodka, we’ve come up with a set of guidelines for creating your own.
 Some of them are tough to follow (you won’t really know how long to infuse the vodka until you try), but if you keep them in mind you’ll probably create something at least drinkable.

-- Go for a mid-range Vodka.
 You can infuse any kind of vodka, but we don’t see why you’d spend good money on a bottle of Grey Goose only to adulterate it.
 Avoid the plastic-jug vodka, but get something in the middle tier — something you wouldn’t be too upset if you ruined.

-- Stick with a single flavor/color per infusion.
 Throughout this list you’ll find many multi-flavor candies.
 While you can toss them all into a jar and pour vodka on top, what you’ll get is an oddly flavored, brown-looking mess.
 If you’re using Jolly Ranchers, for instance, use just the watermelon — or, if you’re feeling adventurous, combine all the flavors that are colored red.
 But mixing and matching usually produces dreary looking results.

-- Use mason jars or other glass containers.
 We saw some people using plastic containers to infuse vodka.
 While there are certainly platics that can withstand alcohol, we really don’t recommend it.
 You’ll do just fine with a mason jar.

 Got it?
 OK.
 Let’s move on to some of our favorite candy infused vodka recipes.